theolivenbaum/resin/README.md

 ResinDB's architecture can be compared to that of Lucene, LevelDB or SQL Server LocalDB in that it runs in-process.
 What sets ResinDB apart is its full-text search index, its scoring mechanisms and its latch-free writing.

+## Query syntax and execution plan

+A query string may contain groups of [key]:[value] pairs.
+Each such pair is a query term:

+	title:rambo+genre:action

+Query terms may be concatenated by a space (meaning OR), a + sign (meaning AND) or a - sign (meaning NOT):

+	title:first title:blood
+	title:first+title:blood
+	title:first-title:blood

+Query terms may be grouped together by enclosing them in parenthasis:

+	title:jesus+(genre:history genre:fiction)

+### Execution plan

+Given a query string, a page number and a page size the following constitutes the read algorithm:

+	//parse query string into tree of query terms query_tree = parse(query_string)

+	for each query_term in query_tree

+		//scan index for matching terms
+		terms = scan(query_term)

+		for each term in terms

+			//get postings
+			postings = read_postings(term)

+			// calculate the relevance of each posting query_term.scores = score(postings)

+	// apply boolean logic between nodes to reduce tree into a list of scores scores = reduce(query_tree)

+	// paginate
+	paginated_scores = scores.skip(page_number*page_size).take(page_size)

+	//fetch documents
+	documents = read(paginated_scores)

 ## DocumentTable

 A document table is a table where